- 18 Minutes to read

 These endpoints support various implementation use cases:

-• Sending both online and offline purchase data through S3/PDS.
+Sending purchase data through S3/PDS.

 Deliver Product Catalog Through S3/Partner Data Store (PDS)